-Relief is available to a company for interest paid on moneys borrowed to acquire an interest in, or to lend to, a company which is a trading company, a rental company or a holding company of trading or rental companies.
-Finance Act 2017 has legislated for an existing administrative practice whereby relief is also available for moneys borrowed to acquire or lend to a holding company which holds shares in a trading company indirectly through one or more intermediate holding companies.
-To qualify for relief, the investing company must have:
+Relief is available to a company for interest paid on moneys borrowed to acquire an interest in, or to lend to, a company which is a trading company, a rental company or a direct holding company of trading or rental companies.
+Relief is also available for moneys borrowed to acquire or lend to a holding company which holds shares in a trading company indirectly through one or more intermediate holding companies.